ionos-cloud/ionosctl/docs/subcommands/loadbalancer-create.md

-      --datacenter-id string   The unique Data Center Id (required) --dhcp                   Indicates if the Load Balancer will reserve an IP using DHCP (default true) -f, --force                  Force command to execute without user input -F, --format strings         Set of fields to be printed on output (default [LoadBalancerId,Name,Dhcp,State]) -h, --help                   help for create
+      --datacenter-id string   The unique Data Center Id (required) --dhcp                   Indicates if the Load Balancer will reserve an IP using DHCP (default true) -f, --force                  Force command to execute without user input -F, --format strings         Collection of fields to be printed on output (default [LoadBalancerId,Name,Dhcp,State]) -h, --help                   help for create
   -n, --name string            Name of the Load Balancer -o, --output string          Desired output format [text|json] (default "text")